Quan-p/Blog-API-Client/README.md

 # Blog Frontend

-This repo is specifically for the client side of the Blog-API.
-The rest of the project consists of REST API only backend as well as a frontend CMS.
-Separate websites for the API and blog CMS were created and are linked below.
+This repo is specifically for the client side of the Blog-API project.
+The rest of the project consists of a REST API only backend as well as a frontend CMS.
+A separate website for the blog CMS was created and is linked below along with the repo for the API.

 ## Live Demo